Email: vagan.terziyan@jyu.fi

 Master

-Program on Artificial Intelligence is the
+Program on Artificial Intelligence is the natural

-and services from Deep Learning, Big Data analytics and Web-based Cognitive
+services from Deep Learning, Big Data analytics and Web-based Cognitive

 Computing, which require Semantic (Web) Technology to enable self-management